-Part of the risk from shale gas comes from how it’s extracted: Hydraulic fracturing — better known as fracking — involves drilling down vertically through hundreds of feet of rock and then horizontally through the shale bed.
-Millions of gallons of rock, sand and chemicals are then pumped down under high pressure to “frack” the shale bed, releasing the natural gas trapped within it.
+It’s also essential to weigh the health and environmental effects of the method used to extract natural gas — hydraulic fracturing.
+Commonly known as fracking, it requires drilling down vertically through hundreds of feet of rock and then horizontally through shale beds.
+Millions of gallons of rock, sand and chemicals are then pumped down under high pressure to fracture the shale, releasing the natural gas trapped within it.
 But in drilling down to the deposits, wells often pass through aquifers that provide water to communities, plants and wildlife on the surface.
-Leakage of shale gas into water supplies isn’t supposed to happen, but reports may indicate otherwise.
+Leakage of shale gas into water supplies isn’t supposed to happen, but reports indicate otherwise.

-And while the surface impacts of natural-gas extraction are nothing compared to, say, mountaintop removal coal mining, they can be considerable, and deposits’ location frequently magnifies the problem — for example, the Barnet Shale, one of the richest in the U.S., underlies the entire Dallas-Fort Worth metropolitan area.
+While the surface impacts of natural-gas extraction are nothing compared to, say, mountaintop removal coal mining, they can also be considerable, and the location of deposits frequently magnifies the problem — for example, the Barnet Shale, one of the richest in the U.S., underlies the entire Dallas-Fort Worth metropolitan area.
 Residents often have little say over how gas wells are run, even those on their own property, and truck traffic can be considerable as water is trucked in and waste trucked out.
 And as droughts intensify, concerns rise over the massive quantities of water required to extract for hydraulic fracturing.

 Below is a selection of studies that provide insight into the potential health impacts of shale gas extraction and fracking: